Sarthak-Sidhant/redstalk/README.md

       *   `tqdm`: Shows those cool progress bars when it's counting tokens for AI analysis, so you know it's working on big datasets.
   *   **Statistics Features (Optional):**
       *   `vaderSentiment`: A sentiment analysis tool that's designed for social media text.
 Used for sentiment metrics in the stats report.
-      *   `nltk`: The Natural Language Toolkit.
-Helps with breaking text into words/sentences and other basic text stuff, especially for estimating that question ratio.
-Needs you to download some extra data (`punkt`).
       *   `pandas`: A really strong library for handling data.
 Used in some stats calculations (especially with CSVs) for efficient data manipulation and analysis.

 ## Contributing 🤗